phetsims/a11y-research/issue-templates/description-design-template.md

 - [ ] Ensure interviews are recorded to this sim's interview spreadsheet

 **During QA or just after publication**
-- [ ] Clean and polish up A11y design doc
+- [ ] Clean and polish up Interactive Description design doc
 - [ ] List out main design challenges (if any and if necessary)
 - [ ] List out lessons learned from this sim (e.g., found focus issues for iOS)
 - [ ] Suggest improvements to THIS issue template